TLBTrung-222/ecommerce-mern/server/README.md

     Drawback: Storing `refreshToken` in cookie mean client send it along with every request to resrouce server => CSRF attack Storing any token in `localStorage` will make it vurnarable to XSS (cross-site scripting) attack
 -   Because this app will store user's image in base64, if the image is large, express will throw error `request entity too large`.
 To prevent it, please increase the limit of bodyParser and urlencoded middlewares as [here](https://stackoverflow.com/questions/19917401/error-request-entity-too-large)
+-   For simplicity, we will get items_price of each order by front-end.
+Note that in production, DO NOT trust user's request.
+We may need to calculate items_price on backend

 ## Todo